Tim Grayson

 Bio

-Tim Grayson, 57, moved to the Senate from his Assembly seat, which he was first elected to in 2016.
+Tim Grayson, 58, moved to the Senate from his Assembly seat, which he was first elected to in 2016.
 Before that, he served as on the Concord City Council, since 2010.
-Grayson chaired the Assembly Banking and Finance Committee, where he led the charge against payday lenders and oversaw hearings about the failed Silicon Valley Bank.
 A licensed general contractor by trade, he volunteers as a critical response chaplain for the Concord Police Department.
 Grayson co-founded the Contra Costa Family Justice Center.
 Grayson and his wife have two children.

 Leader Badges